 ISP Scholarships are available to Czech citizens and other residents of the Czech Republic.
-Currently, scholarships are only granted to students in the Upper School (Grades 9-12).
+Currently, scholarships are only granted to students in the Middle and Upper School (Grades 6-12).

-Preference is given to students who begin their ISP career in 9th Grade (when students approximately age 14), although admission in later years is also considered.
+Preference is given to students who begin their ISP career in 6th Grade, although admission in later years is also considered.

 In addition to fulfilling the normal requirements for admission to ISP, an applicant who wishes to be considered for a Scholarship must demonstrate:

 - An excellent academic record (a special talent outside of academics is highly desirable);

 - A strong command of the English language (written and verbal);

 - A desire to enroll in the full International Baccalaureate program;

 - An openness to consider enrolling in a University (after graduation from ISP) which is outside of the Czech Republic and where English in the language of instruction;

 - An strong desire to obtain an education in a multi-cultural environment;

 Scholarship applicants must firstly go through the regular application process like any other applicant to the Middle and Upper School.
 The school application process is completed entirely online.
 The deadline for submitting applications is February 28.
 Applications can be started here.